sist-cs120/acoustic-lan/src/project_3/part_1.md

 Figure 2 Network Topology

-Checkpoints:
+### Checkpoints
+- NODE2: transmits UDP packets to NODE3 once per second for 10 seconds
+- NODE3: displays IP, ports and payload of the received UDP packets.

 The group provides two devices: NODE2 and NODE3

 CK (2 points).

-NODE2: transmits UDP packets to NODE3 once per second for 10 seconds

-NODE3: displays IP, ports and payload of the received UDP packets.

-Tips:
+### Tips

-a.
-Be careful about your binding IP address, especially when you have multiple network interface cards.
+- Be careful about your binding IP address, especially when you have multiple network interface cards.

-b.
-Be careful about your firewall settings.
+- Be careful about your firewall settings.
 You may want to disable or add whitelist in the system firewall and firewall applications when necessary.